HTangl/Model-U/README.md

 ### Testing the boards ###

 If you plan to sell these I recommend testing them first.
-To do this you will need a USBC to USBC 3.1 gen 2 cable and a 24 pin USBC breakout board.
+To do this you will need a USB C to USB C 3.1 gen 2 cable and a 24 pin USB C breakout board.
 Here are links to the breakout board and cable that I use.
 Breakout: https://amazon.com/dp/B07771CFFM or https://amazon.com/dp/B09L816S5W
 USB Cable: https://amazon.com/dp/B07THFJ1J5